2016 Aktobe shootings

-The 2016 Aktobe shootings were a spate of shootings on civilian and military targets in Aktobe, Kazakhstan, in June 2016.
+The 2016 Aktobe shootings were a series of shootings on civilian and military targets in Aktobe, Kazakhstan, in June 2016.
 On 5 June, two attacks occurred at gun stores, while a third attack was aimed at a military unit.
 Multiple shootouts between terrorists and police occurred over the next few days.
 The shootings left 7 victims dead and 37 injured.
 Eighteen attackers were killed and nine were arrested.

 Background

-Terrorism and extremism are rare in Kazakhstan, however, Aktobe was the site of Kazakhstan's first suicide bombing in 2011.
+Terrorism and extremism are rare in Kazakhstan, however, Aktobe had been the site of Kazakhstan's first suicide bombing, in 2011.

-Despite the fact that Kazakhstan is usually peaceful, the recent plunge in petroleum prices, Kazakhstan's main export, has threatened stability in the country, as was evidenced by a number of protests in April and May 2016.
-Recent laws allowing foreigners to purchase land in Kazakhstan had also caused uproar.
+Despite the fact that Kazakhstan had been usually peaceful, the recent plunge in petroleum prices, Kazakhstan's main export, had threatened stability in the country, as was evidenced by a number of protests in April and May 2016.
+Recent laws allowing foreigners to purchase land in Kazakhstan had also caused an uproar.

 Shootings

 Initial shootings

-The group that committed the attacks, which numbered to at least twenty-seven people, first robbed two gun shops early on 5 June, killing a guard and clerk at one shop and killing a customer at the other.
+The group that committed the attacks, which numbered to at least 27 people, first robbed two gun shops early on 5 June, killing a guard and clerk at one shop and killing a customer at the other.
 They also wounded three policemen before three of the attackers were killed.
 The surviving attackers then hijacked a bus and rammed open a gate to a national guard base where they killed three servicemen and wounded nine before one attacker was killed.